skupperproject/refdog/concepts.md

 ~~~

 Because Skupper makes communication transparent to the application,
-the location of the running processes is concern independent of the
+the location of the running processes is a concern independent of the
 application's design.
 You can deploy your application workoads to
 locations that suit you today, and you can safely change to new
 locations later.